How To Feed A Loon

 Vegetables – We love going with carrots, celery, carrots, and frozen sweet peas.
 If using fresh, peel and cube the carrots and potatoes.
 Roughly chop the celery.
 If using frozen vegetables, add them during the end of the cooking process, along with the peas.
 You could substitute frozen cubed potatoes, in place of fresh potatoes, too.

-Flavor Enhancers – Thyme (1 tbsp fresh, 1 tsp dried), Worcestershire sauce, tomato paste.
+Flavor Enhancers – Thyme (1 tablespoon fresh, 1 teaspoon dried), Worcestershire sauce, tomato paste.

 Beer – Go with a nice stout beer.
 Guinness is our favorite!
 If you prefer to not cook with beer, increase the beef stock.